csphere/ffxiv-firmament-teamcraft-guide/README.md

 This covers how I finished leveling my crafter classes 1-80 in around a week (although I already had one or two leveled up a bit before starting).
 There are plenty of other ways to quickly level crafters, such as using Levequests, and things I haven't even heard of yet.
 This guide is hyper-focused on using one system.

-### Things to Keep in Mind

-- **You have to be somewhat reasonably geared for these crafts to work**.
-It doesn't have to be HQ gear and it doesn't even have to be socketed, but make sure your gear level is not behind your own by more than 5 or 10 levels.  **If your gear isn't good enough, your stats won't be sufficient to complete the craft with the required collectability (quality) in the TeamCraft Simulator (more below) or in game**
-- Try to craft things at a profit and sell them as recipes become available to your crafters
-- Put your excess Approved Skybuilders' materials (more on this below) up for sale and try to stay somewhat on top of keeping the listing prices updated.
-The Skybuilders' market moves fast
-- World shop for things which are expensive or which you need in bulk.
-If you need sub-combines (mats made by other crafter classes) which you can't yet make, **ask the FC for some help**.

 <br>